-- f.
-Monitor semi-annual fellow's written critique of service experiences, including performance of UNC Addiction Medicine Fellowship's supervising faculty members.
-The UNC Fellowship Training Director or supervising faculty will respond to concerns or problems regarding the service experiences or performance of service when identified by a fellow.
-The Chair of Psychiatry will respond to concerns or problems regarding the Fellowship Training Director or supervising faculty member. - g.
-Provide and maintain the personal records and reports necessary for the conduct of the fellow's clinical learning experience. - h.
-Inform each fellow of the requirements of this Agreement and the rules and regulations governing the conduct of fellows, and enforce such rules and regulations governing the fellows and their conduct. - i.
-Respond to concerns or problems regarding fellow performance when identified.
-Formal review of such concerns or problems will be initiated by Psychiatry.
-The Fellowship Training Director will withdraw such fellow(s) from participation upon written notice of such circumstances necessitating a withdrawal. - j.
-Require mutual review of proposed publication prior to release for publication of any material related to fellows' clinical experience. - k.
-Adhere to all applicable State and Federal rules governing the confidentiality of patient information. - I. Psychiatry agrees to report any suspected patient abuse, neglect, exploitation or any other patient rights infringements and agrees to fully cooperate in any abuse investigations conducted by Hospital management, or any other state or local officials. - m.
-Maintain professional liability insurance in at least the amount of \$1 million per occurrence, 3 million per aggregate during the term of the contract. - n.
-Provide written notification to Division from the insurance company in the event insurance is terminated due to cancellation or expiration. - o.
-Certify that Psychiatry has not been either disbarred or excluded from participating in Medicare or Medicaid Healthcare Programs. - p.
-Perform all associated work through a schedule that is mutually agreed upon by the Contractor and Division. - q.
-Any practitioner assigned under this Agreement will agree to be checked for criminal background checks and Medicaid fraud background checks. - r.
-Ensure Hospital requirements related to infection control related health screening (immunizations, TST) are completed. - s.
-Maintain own Workers' Compensation coverage/insurance as Hospital does not provide for such for Contractors.
+- Fellows will receive formal documented feedback of their semi-annual review from the Fellowship Director during the term of this Agreement. - Fellows will have the opportunity to evaluate each rotation as well as faculty members.
+UNC GME will maintain all fellow evaluations and provide these evaluations to the Fellowship Director in an anonymous manner.
+The Fellowship Director will respond to concerns or problems regarding the service experiences or performance of service when identified by a fellow.
+The Chair of Psychiatry will respond to concerns or problems regarding the Fellowship Director. - Provide and maintain the personal records /or reports as required by UNC GME. - Respond to concerns or problems regarding fellow performance when identified.
+The Fellowship Director will work closely with UNC GME to follow formalized policies that address concerns with fellow performance.
+The Fellowship Director will work closely with UNC GME should there be a concern or need to withdraw a fellow from the Fellowship. - Maintain professional liability insurance in at least the amount of \$1 million per occurrence, 3 million per aggregate during the term of the contract. - Provide written notification to Division from the insurance company in the event insurance is terminated due to cancellation or expiration. - Any practitioner assigned under this Agreement will agree to be checked for criminal - background checks and Medicaid fraud background checks. - Ensure Hospital requirements related to infection control related health screening - (immunizations, TST) are completed. - Maintain own Workers' Compensation coverage/insurance as Hospital does not provide for such for Contractors.